Introduction

 Actus Reus

-The actus reus of simple criminal damage has three main elements:
+The actus reus of simple criminal damage involves the actual physical act of destroying or damaging property.
+This component comprises three primary elements:

 -